nyancat18/TBB4Arch/README.md

-# Cinelerra
+# Tor Browser

-cinelerra its a non-lineal video editor just like adobe premiere Table of Contents
+Tor browser its a +10 for your privacy and a -10 for censorship Table of Contents
 * [Download](#download)
 * [Building](#building)